joeax/LearnAI-DesigningandArchitectingIntelligentAgents/03-luis/resources/assets/1_session.md

 The slide shows an example of how you can map the use case intents to a conversation flow in more detail.
 The starting point for the this diagram is from the Bot Logic Flow – High Level design.
 The intention here is to focus on the conversational flow and you can start to add the supporting technology.
 In addition you can annotate the diagram to outline any logic for determining responses and personalization.
 The Logic Flow does not have to use this format, but it is important to ensure that the format is understood by the intended audience.

+You could use the tool [LUDown](https://github.com/Microsoft/botbuilder-tools/tree/master/Ludown) to help in the planning of LUIS models.

 ### Section 1.4: LUIS Intent Evolution/Roadmap.

 ![LUIS Intent Evolution/Roadmap.](./resources/assets/sess_3.1_sect_1.4.jpg)